leomenezessz/pyppium/docs/pyppium-driver.md

 ```

 !!!
 Hint
-    You can read more about appium capabilities in this [appium official documentation](http://appium.io/docs/en/writing-running-appium/caps/).
+    You can read more about appium capabilities in this [Appium official documentation](http://appium.io/docs/en/writing-running-appium/caps/).

 ### Override Default Appium Url

-You can override the appium default URL.
+You can override the Appium default URL.

 ```python